sebasfalcone/6502_EMU/readme.md

 Zero page importance:
 Only takes an 8bit addres so:

-  -you have to fetch only one time from memory (improoves speed) -Only the LSB helds the instruction, making it 1 byte shorter (saves space)
+  - You have to fetch only one time from memory (improoves speed)
+  - Only the LSB helds the instruction, making it 1 byte shorter (saves space)

 -----
 Progress: